 Step 3: Centrifugal Clutch Configuration

-To keep the clutch in place, tighten the set screw in the set screw hole on the back of the clutch with a crescent wrench.
+Make sure the clutch stays in position by tightening the set screw in the back of the clutch with a crescent wrench.

 Step 4: Configuration of the Steering Column and Hand Brake